spyfu/spyfu_api_docs/reference/Enum Values/country-code-enum.md

 title: Country Code Enum
 excerpt: >-
   Most SpyFu APIs have a countryCode parameter that is an enumerator that takes a two character country code.
-Each country code represents a separate "instance" of SpyFu data pulled from its corresponding "instance" of Google.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
+Each country code represents a separate "instance" of SpyFu data pulled from its corresponding "instance" of Google.
+For example the countryCode DE means that all the searches were run against Google.de and so the ads and rankings correspond to that localized version of Google.

+SpyFu continuously adds new country support based on demand.
+Here are the country codes / google versions currently available in the APIs.

 | Country Code | Country        | Google Domain |
 | ------------ | -------------- | ------------- |
 | AR           | Argentina      | google.com.ar |